Skip navigation

 Other tests that may be done include:

-Surgery, such as laparoscopy or exploratory laparotomy, is often done to find the cause of symptoms.
+Surgery, such as laparoscopy or exploratory laparotomy, may be required to find the cause of symptoms.
 A biopsy will be done to help make the diagnosis.

 No lab or imaging test has ever been shown to be able to successfully screen for or diagnose ovarian cancer in its early stages, so no standard screening tests are recommended at this time.